-- 1. Insert the new battery without turning the computer on. - 2.
-Connect the AC adapter and fully charge the battery. - 3.
+- 1. Connect the AC adapter and fully charge the battery. - 2.
+Turn on the computer and complete setting up the operating system. - 3.
 Disconnect the AC adapter. - 4.
-Turn on the computer and operate using battery power. - 5.
-Deplete the battery until the battery-low warning appears.

-6. Reconnect the AC adapter and fully charge the battery again.
+Operate the computer using battery power. - 5.
+Reconnect the AC adapter and fully charge the battery again.